IncidiousJacob/SPNATI/creator-docs/docs/basics/newdevfaq.md

 A: Unfortunately, not at this time.

+### Q: Is it possible to develop on MacOS?
+The Character Editor folder I unzipped only contains an .exe file.

+A: It's actually quite easy to develop on MacOS!
+[You can follow the guide here for a step-by-step guide on how to get the Character Editor up and running.](../advanced/macguide.html) Additionally, a Mac-Native version of KKL is available in the repository's "tools" folder.

 ### Q: How can I give my character a custom in-game feedback message?

 A: Characters can receive anonymous feedback from players in-game, this is enabled by default but can be turned off.
 To change the feedback message, a user with update permissions must type in the character's channel on the Developer Discord server `b!feedback message [Message Here]`.

 ### Q: How do I update my character using the bot?

 A: Once your character is on the Testing Roster, a channel on the Development Discord Server will be made for them, along with a role for that character.
 If you have a character's role, you can use the **SPNATI_Utilites bot** to submit updates as Merge Requests.
-Post (or DM the bot) `b!update [character name] [update description]` and attach a .zip file containing **only the files that have been changed**.
+Post (or DM the bot) `b!update [character name] [update description]` and attach **only the files that have been changed**.
 Usually, this will be your `behaviour.xml` file, your `meta.xml` file, and your `editor.xml` file.
+If in doubt, attach all three.
 The bot will tell you if your update request has been successfully submitted, or if there was an error.
+If you have too many files to fit in one Discord message, you can compress them into a single .zip file and submit that instead (Note: must be a .zip file, other compression types will not work).

 ### Q: Can I push my changes directly to the main SPNatI repository?